react-epfl/padoc-lib/README.md

 ### Initialization

+To illustrate the instructions given bellow, a sample app (padoc-sample) showing basic functionality has been included.

-The Paddoc library uses special objects in order to enter the ad-hoc network
+The Padoc library uses special objects in order to enter the ad-hoc network
 and perform all operations.

-The first step is to initialize the Paddoc object (note that the class must implement the
+The first step is to initialize the Padoc object (note that the class must implement the
 *MHPaddocDelegate* protocol):

 ```Objective-C